openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

    * The third element (optional) is the dictionary with expected edge attributes.
 Usually this dictionary contains attributes like `in` and `out` defining input and output ports.

-Consider the example of a front transformation performing fusing of the sub-graph defining Mish activation function into a single operation implemented in the `extensions/front/Mish_fusion.py`:
+Consider the example of a front transformation implemented in the `extensions/front/Mish_fusion.py` file performing fusing of the sub-graph defining the [Mish](../../../ops/activation/Mish_4.md) activation function into a single
+operation:

 ```py
 from extensions.front.Softplus_fusion import SoftplusFusion